- Last updated:

-Remain alert to your surroundings throughout the country, particularly near the ports of Limón and Puntarenas.
+Remain alert to your surroundings at all times throughout the country, particularly near the ports of Limón and Puntarenas.
 In San José, high-risk areas for theft include the Coca Cola bus station, the inner downtown area and public parks.
 On the Atlantic coast, be particularly cautious in Puerto Viejo and Cahuita; on the Pacific coast, Tamarindo, Jacó, Quepos, Manuel Antonio and Dominical are areas of particular concern for theft.
 Cars parked near the popular crocodile viewing area along the Tárcoles River near Jacó are particularly vulnerable to theft.

 Violent crime against foreigners is a concern.
 Armed robberies and home invasions occur, including in beach areas and on main highways in the Central Valley.
 Carjackings also occur, often at gunpoint.
 Do as the gunmen ask without hesitation.
 Remain vigilant when stopped at lights or stop signs, and always drive with the doors locked and windows closed.
 Keep your valuables out of plain sight when driving and minimize travel at night.